Compassionate, Expert Support for Postpartum OCD and Intrusive Thought

 You're not losing your mind.
 You're not dangerous.
 You're not alone.

 We know how terrifying it is to have these thoughts, let alone say them out loud.
 You might be scared someone will think you're a danger.
 You might feel ashamed, confused, or like you're unraveling.
 But here’s the truth: these thoughts do not mean you want to act on them.
 In fact, the very fact that they scare you is proof of how much you care.
+Many people who experience intrusive thoughts worry that the thoughts mean something about who they are.
+In reality, intrusive thoughts often target the things we care about most.

 Postpartum Intrusive Thoughts and OCD make you doubt your safety, your intentions, and your worth.
 But you are still the loving, careful parent you’ve always been.